Solar for Schools UK

 Two Birmingham schools are the first to benefit.
 The Ark Victoria Academy and Ark Kings Academy have recently had new solar systems installed and have saved more than £3,500 in the last month alone, with projected savings forecast to be more than £1.2 million over the lifetime of the solar panels.

-ABOVE: The Ark Victoria Academy in Birmingham.
+The Ark Victoria Academy in Birmingham

 The solar is also expected to save more than 1,153 tonnes of CO2 over its lifetime; equivalent to taking 260 fossil-fuelled cars off the road for a year.
 The savings made by the schools will be reinvested back into education or vital school infrastructure.
 As part of the project, around 2,000 students at the two schools have taken part in hands-on educational workshops, assemblies and a library of STEM-related resources, covering energy, efficiency, sustainability and economics.